-date logical by value (required) A logical value obtained from the CALENDAR intrinsic. time double by value (required) A doubleword value obtained from the CLOCK intrinsic. string byte array (required) A 27-character byte array in which the formatted date and time are returned.
+date logical by value (required) A logical value with the same format as the CALENDAR intrinsic. time double by value (required) A doubleword value with the same format as the CLOCK intrinsic. string byte array (required) A 27-character byte array in which the formatted date and time are returned.